When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 36. Autumn Birthday

-If the birthday fits the season, try a fall-inspired party.
-Decorate with leaves, flowers, and lights.
-Stick to colors like orange, green, and purple, and set up everything before a white background.
+If the birthday falls in October or November, try a fall-inspired party.
+Decorate with leaves, flowers, and warm lights.
+Stick to orange, green, and purple colors set against a white background.

 37. Swan Lake

-If you can arrange the party by a lake, try a classy but outdoorsy theme like swans.
-Create a little oasis with tents, balloons, candles and stuffed toy swans.
-The background of the lake and the light colors are perfect for memorable photos.
+Try a classy, outdoorsy theme like swans if you can arrange the party by a lake.
+Create a little oasis with tents, balloons, candles, and stuffed toy swans.
+The natural background and light colors are perfect for photos.

 38. In the Barn

-For something rustic-chic, excuse the animals from the barn for the day and replace them with balloons and cake.
-Set up a cart and a high chair for the birthday girl.
+For something rustic-chic, skip the live animals and replace them with balloons and cake.
+Set up a wooden cart and a vintage high chair for the birthday girl.

 39. One In a Melon

 Get inspired by watermelons and sugar cookies.
-This idea is fantastic for summer.
-Decorate your location with green and pink balloons, and organize party games for the guests.
+This “One in a Melon” pun is fantastic for summer.
+Decorate your location with green and pink balloons and organize party games for the guests.

 40. Flower Power

-Create a memorable party by using lots of stunning flower decorations.
-Get a giant initial letter filled with flowers, then decorate the cake with petals.
+Create a memorable party by using stunning floral arrangements.
+Get a giant initial letter filled with flowers and decorate the cake with edible petals.
 Use soft colors that complement nature.

 41. Cake Party

-Get your guests drooling by setting up a gorgeous table with all the cakes and desserts.
-Use flowers and green plants as decorations, and create a sign with your little one’s name.
+Get your guests drooling by setting up a gorgeous table where the cake is the star.
+Use flowers and greenery as accents and create a custom sign with your little one’s name.

 42. Cupcake Dreams

-Cupcakes are always winners at parties, so why not center your theme around them?
-You can arrange a table full of cupcakes, even some for your little one to smash.
+Cupcakes are easy to serve, so why not center your theme around them?
+Arrange a tiered stand full of cupcakes and keep a giant one for your little one to smash.
 Use balloons and flowers for decorations.

 43. Garden Party

-Set up small tables and picnic blankets in the garden for this party idea.
-You can arrange a tent for the birthday girl, and don’t forget about the cake table.
+Set up small tables and picnic blankets for this relaxed garden idea.
+You can arrange a play tent for the birthday girl and a dedicated dessert station.

 44. Ball Pit Fun

-Toddlers love ball pits, so if you have the room, set up several ball pits at the party.
-It’s super fun and ideal if other small children are attending.
-All you need are some kiddie pools and lots of balls.
+Toddlers love ball pits.
+If you have the room, set up a soft-play area with a ball pit.
+It is fun and ideal if other small children are attending.
+All you need are some kiddie pools and bags of plastic balls.

 45. Teepee Chic

-Another outdoor idea is a teepee party.
-Arrange different teepees for the children and picnic blankets for adults.
-Set up a table with cake and use balloons for a last touch of fun.
+Another boho outdoor idea is a teepee party.
+Arrange different teepees for the children to hide in and picnic blankets for adults.
+Set up a low table with cake and use balloons for a festive touch.

 46. Baby Elephant

-For a baby-elephant-inspired birthday, stick to colors like white and gray.
+For a baby elephant theme, stick to colors like white, gray, and peanut-brown.
 Decorate party hats and tables with balloons, ribbons, and cutouts of baby elephants.

 47. Forest Animals

-We’re calling all the animals of the forest, and inviting them to this birthday.
-Arrange a table with green plants and flowers.
-Use stuffed toys or cut-outs of animals like deer, foxes, and raccoons to decorate with.
+Call all the animals of the forest and invite them to this birthday.
+Arrange a table with moss, ferns, and flowers.
+Use stuffed toys or cutouts of animals like deer, foxes, and raccoons to decorate.

 48. On the Farm

 Set up a small farm-inspired party in your backyard.
-You can use haystacks as tables and stuffed farm animals for decorations.
-For a fun game, get a piñata the guests can help smash.
+You can use hay bales as seating and stuffed farm animals for decorations.
+For a fun game, get a donkey piñata the guests can help smash.

 49. Horse Lovers

-For horse lovers, take a closer look at this idea.
-Set up a small place in the garden with horse-inspired foods and decorations.
-Arrange banners, tassels, and fun games for the guests.
+For families who love riding, try an equestrian theme.
+Set up a small area in the garden with horse-inspired snacks (like “hay” rice treats) and decorations.
+Arrange banners, tassels, and horseshoes.

 50. Mermaid Party

-Mermaid parties are adorable, especially when you can create a magical setting.
-Use balloons and banners to make your own underwater world.
-You could even go all out and fill the room with transparent balloons to resemble bubbles.
+Mermaid parties are adorable, especially when you create a magical underwater setting.
+Use balloons and banners to make your own Atlantis.
+You could even go all out and fill the room with clear balloons to resemble bubbles.

 Tips for Throwing a First Birthday